 4. Reptile House, London Zoo

 London Zoo’s Reptile House is where Harry first discovers his gift for talking with snakes in Harry Potter and the Philosopher’s Stone.
-Home to over 650 different species, you’ll have the chance to chat to all sorts of weird and wonderful mammals, birds, invertebrates, reptiles, amphibians and fish on a visit to the zoo.
+Home to more than 650 different species, you’ll have the chance to chat to all sorts of weird and wonderful mammals, birds, invertebrates, reptiles, amphibians and fish on a visit to the zoo.

 5. Millennium Bridge

-Harry Potter and the Half-Blood Prince opens with a dramatic sequence of the London Millennium Footbridge collapsing.
+Harry Potter and the Half-Blood Prince opens with a dramatic sequence of London’s Millennium Footbridge collapsing.
 A pedestrian-only steel suspension bridge crossing River Thames, the Millennium Bridge links Bankside with the City and offers dramatic views of St Paul’s Cathedral as you walk from the south side to the north.